sHedC/python-masterthermconnect/README.md

 [![GitHub Release][latest-release-shield]][releases]
 [![workflow-latest]][workflows]

-_Mastertherm Connector to integrate with Mastertherm Heat Pumps, for use with Home Assistant Mastertherm Integration._

 ## About
 This module provides the connection and conversion tools to the API for the Mastertherm Heatpump Products.
 The project was mainly built for a Plugin to Home Assistant.